AlfCraft07/GPU-Buyers-Guide/modern-gpus/amd-gpu.md

 ### **Navi 2X and Navi 3X**

-#### Highest Supported OS: None
+#### Highest Supported OS: Current/Sonoma (14)

-While Navi 21 and Navi 23 are supported, Navi 22, Navi 24 and Navi 3X based graphic cards are not at the time of writing.
+While Navi 21 and Navi 23 are already supported, an experimental kext named NootRX for Navi 22 and Navi 24 is in development.
+The developers were already able to bring Navi 22 support to macOS, while Navi 24 support is still worked on and is non-functional.
+Navi 3X based graphic cards still remain unsupported at the time of writing.

-Unsupported Cards:

-* RX 7900 XTX
-* RX 7900 XT
-* RX 6750 XT
-* RX 6700 XT
-* RX 6500 XT
-* RX 6400

 ### **Lexa Series**